 Over the years, Tubman developed certain extra strategies for keeping her pursuers at arm’s length.
 For one, she usually operated in winter, when longer nights allowed her to cover more ground.
-She also preferred leaving on Saturday, knowing that no runaway slave notices would appear in the newspaper until Monday (since there was no paper on Sunday.)
+She also preferred leaving on Saturday, knowing that no notices about runaways would appear in the newspaper until Monday (since there was no paper on Sunday.)

 Tubman carried a pistol, both for protection and to intimidate those in her care who considered turning back.
 In addition, she brought drugs with her, using them when a baby’s cries threatened to give away her group’s position.
 “I never ran my train off the track,” Tubman would later state, “and I never lost a passenger.”

 3: Disguises and Hiding